 COVID-19 & Summer 2021

 As much as we all wish that the time of COVID-19 affecting our lives was over, we now know that the coronavirus will still be a significant factor for all of us into summer 2021.
 Fortunately, we at Four Winds do see a path forward to be able to have camp this summer, with modifications for safety.
-Executive Director Paul Sheridan has begun a roughly monthly series of emails to enrolled and waitlisted families, starting on January 25, 2021.
-We’ll post these emails for all below.
+Executive Director Paul Sheridan has begun a roughly monthly series of emails to enrolled and waitlisted families.
+We’ll post these emails for all below, with the most recent email at the top.

 [First email – January 25, 2021]